ahmedembeddedx/lbw-review-system/README.md

 Contributions to the LBW Review System are welcome!
 If you have suggestions for improvements or encounter any issues, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License -
+This project is licensed under the Apache License